Models of fractional viscous stresses for incompressible materials: Incremental stress and acousto-elasticity

-For illustrative purposes, consider a body whose viscous stress follows from Model~A. The material is subjected to uni-axial traction, with corresponding stretch $\bar \lambda$.
+For illustrative purposes, consider a neo-Hookean viscous body for which $\beta=1$, which is subjected to uni-axial traction of stretch $\bar \lambda$, see for instance the experimental configuration in Delory et al. \cite{delory24}.
 Three types of principal waves may propagate in such a deformed body \cite{destrade10c}.
-First, the wave travelling in a direction perpendicular to the uni-axial tension, and polarised along that direction: here $\bar \lambda_1=\bar \lambda_3=\bar\lambda^{-1/2}$, $\lambda_2=\bar\lambda$.
+First, the wave travelling in a direction perpendicular to the uni-axial tension, and polarised along that direction (e.g., a wave propagating along the $x$-axis and polarised along the $y$-axis, which is the direction of uni-axial tension).
+Here, $\bar \lambda_1=\bar \lambda_3=\bar\lambda^{-1/2}$, $\bar\lambda_2=\bar\lambda$.
 Wave dispersion properties are then deduced from Eqs.~\eqref{Disp}-\eqref{Dispers}.